Drugs A - Z

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
 Contact your doctor if the problem does not go away or is severe.

 This medicine may cause dry eyes and blurred vision.
 If you wear contact lenses you may feel some discomfort.
 Lubricating drops may help.
 See your eye doctor if the problem does not go away or is severe.

 This medicine will cause constipation.
 Try to have a bowel movement at least every 2 to 3 days.
 If you do not have a bowel movement for 3 days, call your doctor or health care professional.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

-Where should I keep my medicine?Keep out of the reach of children and pets.
-This medicine can be abused.
+Where should I keep my medicine?Keep out of the reach of children.
+This drug can be abused.
 Keep your medicine in a safe place to protect it from theft.
 Do not share this medicine with anyone.
-Selling or giving away this medicine is dangerous and against the law.
+Selling or giving away this medicine is dangerous and is against the law.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
-Do not freeze.
-Protect from moisture.
-Throw away any unused medicine after the expiration date.
+Keep this medication in the original container.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.